References

 • Provide references with any information or support they need in order to do well by you;

-Each time you re-engage in the job search process, reconnect with past references to make sure they are still willing to serve as a reference.
+Each time you re-engage in the job search process, reconnect with past references to make sure they are still willing to serve as a reference, if you want them to.

-When you contact a reference or promise to follow up in any way, make sure you have a reliable system for remembering this information and following through.
+When you contact a reference or promise to follow up in any way, make sure you have a reliable system for remembering this information and following through accordingly.

 Why Professional References are Essential